The Prince Charles Hospital

-The Prince Charles Hospital (TPCH) is a major teaching and tertiary referral hospital in the northern suburb of Chermside in Brisbane, Australia.
-TPCH is a public hospital operated by Metro North Health, the largest health service in Queensland Health.
-The hospital is described to be the "leading cardiothoracic hospital in Australia", and provides services to patients in Queensland and northern New South Wales.
-The Prince Charles Hospital employs 3,390 staff, including 635 doctors and 2,150 nursing staff, and provides around 340,000 episodes of care each year.
+The Prince Charles Hospital (TPCH) is a major teaching and tertiary referral hospital in the northern suburb of Chermside in Brisbane, Queensland, Australia.
+TPCH is a public hospital operated by Metro North Health, the largest public health service in Queensland Health and in Australia.
+The hospital is described to be the "leading cardiothoracic hospital in Australia", and is the hub for specialised services including heart and lung transplants, adult cystic fibrosis, adult congenital heart disease and complex cardiac care.
+The Nujum Jawa Crisis Stabilisation Unit opened in September 2024 is running adjacent to the Emergency Department, will provide 24/7 crisis support as well as targeted care.